henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/Web/Mutation Lab.md

 - The package convert-svg-core is used, and from [Snyk](https://security.snyk.io/vuln/SNYK-JS-CONVERTSVGCORE-1582785) we can confirm that it is susceptible to *directory traveral* attacks, which means that I could access arbitrary file on the system allowed by the program's privilege.
 - The error occurred at /app/routes/index.js.

 To pull off the vuln, I created a simple helper function.
-I increased the SVG's height to
+Additionally, I increased the SVG's height to show more content as well as added a white background so that the images can be better viewed across platforms.
 ```
 let doPayload = p => fetch(`/api/export`, {
 		method: 'POST',